This post contains affiliate links

 Notes

-- Feel free to sub your favorite dairy-free sour cream and your favorite unsweetened dairy-free milk.
+• Feel free to sub your favorite dairy-free sour cream and unsweetened canned coconut milk for dairy-free.

 About Me